Thailand/Laos/Cambodia

 Morning:

-Check out of the hotel and depart for Chiang Mai.
-Along the way, we visit the Buddhist temple Wat Rong Khun.
+We’ll check out of the hotel and depart for Chiang Mai.
+Along the way, we will visit the Buddhist temple Wat Rong Khun.
 Commonly referred to as the White Temple, the silvery-white buildings appear to shimmer from a distance.

 Lunch: